gshbears/fend-project-memory-game/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository leveraged the starter code for _all_ Udacity students at https://github.com/udacity/fend-project-memory-game.
+The code in this repository most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).